 GENERAL TERMS AND CONDITIONS ("GTC")

-1. Until a relevant master agreement is executed between you ("Counterparty") and Enron North America Corp. ("Enron"), this GTC will set forth the general terms and conditions governing all Heating Degree Day Swaps between us except as otherwise specified in a Transaction.
+1. Until a relevant master agreement is executed between you ("Counterparty") and Enron Japan Corp. ("Enron"), this GTC will set forth the general terms and conditions governing all Heating Degree Day Swaps between us except as otherwise specified in a Transaction.
 All such Transactions, together with all other derivative transactions between the parties, shall constitute a single, integrated agreement between the parties, it being acknowledged that the parties are relying on the fact that all such Transactions will form a single agreement and that the parties would not otherwise enter into any Transactions.
 The definitions and provisions contained in the 1991 ISDA Definitions and the 1993 ISDA Commodity Derivatives Definitions (collectively, the "Definitions"), as published by the International Swaps and Derivatives Association, Inc. ("ISDA"), are incorporated into this GTC.
 In the event of any inconsistency between the Definitions and this GTC, this GTC will prevail.
 In the event of any inconsistency between the 1991 ISDA Definitions and the 1993 ISDA Commodity Derivatives Definitions, the 1993 ISDA Commodity Derivatives Definitions will prevail.
 Capitalized terms used herein but not defined herein (or in the Definitions or the ISDA Form) are used with the meanings given on the website which makes reference to this GTC (the "Website").

 2. Terms of Transaction.
 The terms of the particular Transaction to which this Confirmation relates are as follows: